chris-k84/Build-Simulink-Model-for-TwinCAT/README.md

 ## Instructions
 * Open the Live Script, SetForTwinCATGrt.mlx file.

-Select the options required for the build and hit the Build button.
+* Select the options required for the build
+* hit the Build button.

 ## Contributing